 These neurotransmitter effects play an important role in mood regulation and can influence your overall sense of well-being.

-Understanding how caffeine alters these chemical messengers is essential in comprehending its effects on your mental state and anxiety levels.
+understanding how caffeine alters these chemical messengers is essential in comprehending its effects on your mental state and anxiety levels.

 Impact on Blood Pressure and Heart Rate